-SAP will continue to talk up IoT; they will be reinforced by their complaint partner network.
+SAP will continue to talk up IoT; their complaint partner network will reinforce them.
 However, SAP is starting with really nothing for SAP Leonardo.
-I am quite confident that if a customer were to purchase SAP Leonardo right now, it would end up being a development project.
+I am confident that if a customer were to purchase SAP Leonardo right now, it would be a development project.

-One thing that SAP cannot answer is why an ERP system like SAP ECC or S/4HANA, which as been designed to decrement inventory, post goods issue, etc., is an efficient platform for aggregating IoT data?
+SAP cannot answer why an ERP system like SAP ECC or S/4HANA, which has been designed to decrement inventory, post goods issue, etc., is an efficient platform for aggregating IoT data?

 What is SAP’s “Real Control Over” IoT Master Plan

 SAP is not currently a player in IoT.
 In fact, IoT is a bit of a future-oriented technology or set of technologies at this point.
 SAP has big plans for IoT, and they talk about it regularly, even when the topic being discussed has nothing to do with IoT, as the following quotation from their Q1 2017 analyst call demonstrates.

 “Yes, I think people forget that the S/4HANA ERP, there is nothing out like it in the market at all.
 When you look what it does and how it changes businesses and how it connects digital supply chains, it is by far the next generation ERP and everyone else is far way behind.
 And then when you connect everything, the machine learning and IoT and analytics space…”

 SAP continually does this, even though SAP does not have IoT business.
 So they don’t have a real IoT offering and don’t make money from IoT, but they continually talk about IoT.

 Get Customers to Commingle SAP with IoT in their Minds